tchen01/tchen01.github.io/research/krylov/communication_hiding_variants.md

 For many applications of CG, the number of nonzero entries is something like $kn$, where $k$ relatively small.
 In these cases, the cost of floating point arithmetic for a matrix vector product and an inner product is roughly the same.
 On the other hand, the communication costs for the inner products can be much higher.
+**explain more**

 There are multiply ways to address the communication bottleneck in CG.
 The two main approaches are "hiding" communication, and "avoiding" communication.
 Communication hiding algorithm such as as pipelined CG introduce auxiliary vectors so that the inner products can be computed at the same time, allowing the communication to be overlapped with other computations.
 On the other hand, communication avoiding algorithms such as $s$-step CG compute iterations in blocks of size $s$, reducing the synchronization costs by a factor around $s$.

-In this piece I will be talking about some common communicating hiding methods.
+This piece focuses on some common communicating hiding methods.
 If you're interested in communication avoiding methods, or want more information about communication hiding methods, Erin Carson has very useful [slides](https://math.nyu.edu/~erinc/ppt/Carson_PP18.pdf).